Corporate governance guidelines and additional policies

 An executive session of the non-employee directors will normally be held immediately following each meeting of the full Board.
 If the Board includes non-employee directors who are not independent, at least one executive session per year will include only the independent directors.
 Additional executive sessions may be convened by the Lead Director at his or her discretion and will be convened if requested by any other director.
 Any non-employee director may raise issues for discussion at an executive session.
 The Lead Director will preside at all executive sessions and provide feedback to the Chairman as appropriate.

 At least annually, the Board will evaluate its performance and effectiveness.

 Committees.
 The Board will appoint from among its members committees it determines are necessary or appropriate to conduct its business.
-Currently, the standing committees of the Board are the Executive Committee, Audit Committee, Board Affairs Committee (which serves as the nominating and corporate governance committee), Compensation Committee, Finance Committee, and Public Issues and Contributions Committee.
+Currently, the standing committees of the Board are the Executive Committee, Audit Committee, Nominating and Governance Committee, Compensation Committee, Finance Committee, and Environment, Safety and Public Policy Committee.

 Committee Composition.
-The Board Affairs Committee, Audit Committee, and Compensation Committee will consist solely of independent directors.
-With the exception of the Executive Committee and Finance Committee where the Chairman of the Board will also be the Chair, the Board Affairs Committee will recommend committee Chairs to the full Board for approval.
+The Nominating and Governance Committee, Audit Committee, and Compensation Committee will consist solely of independent directors.
+With the exception of the Executive Committee where the Chairman of the Board will also be the Chair, the Nominating and Governance Committee will recommend committee Chairs to the full Board for approval.

 Committee Charters.
 Each of the committees will have a written charter outlining its responsibilities.
 Charters will be adopted by the Board based on the recommendation of the applicable committee.

 Committee Assignments and Rotation.
-Membership of each committee will be determined by the Board after receiving the recommendation of the Board Affairs Committee.
+Membership of each committee will be determined by the Board after receiving the recommendation of the Nominating and Governance Committee.
 Consideration will be given to rotating committee memberships from time to time.